skysky2333/KmerDecon/README.md

 ### Highlights

 - With default parameters, we achieves FPR = 0.002%, FNR = 0.05% on simulated human reads decontamination task.
 - KmerDecon is memory efficient and uses 10 bits / kmer.
-(Popular too Kraken2 uses 32 bits / kmer)
+(Popular tool Kraken2 uses 32 bits / kmer)
 - KmerDecon is fast and takse 5 min to filter 1 million reads of 150bp each (kraken2 takes ~8min, both on single thread)
 - Multi-threads parallel building supported.